What Grounds Maintenance Workers Do

 - Mow, edge, and fertilize lawns

-- Weed and mulch landscapes
+- Weed and mulch landscape beds

 - Trim hedges, shrubs, and small trees

-- Remove dead, damaged, or unwanted trees
+- Remove dead, damaged, or unwanted trees or branches

-- Plant flowers, trees, and shrubs
+- Plant flowers, trees, shrubs, and other plants

 - Water lawns, landscapes, and gardens